mapmeld/our-moment-apart/README.md

 1. From Carbon to Silicon: a Von Neumann nanobot civilization
 2. Playing Pachinko: the first military AI
-3. The Younger Sally Jacobs: interdimensional relationship drama
+3. The Younger Sally Marchan: interdimensional relationship drama
 4. Datalirium: a runaway blockchain project
 5. The Annotationist: writing about old relationships
 6. P.A.: bosses with secrets